trillium-rs/trillium/docs/src/overview/handlers.md

 # Handlers

-The simplest form of a handler is any async function that takes a `Conn` and returns that `Conn`.
-This example sets a `200 Ok` status and sets a string body.
+The simplest handler is any async function that takes a `Conn` and returns it:

 ```rust,noplaypen
 use trillium::Conn;

 async fn hello_world(conn: Conn) -> Conn {
     conn.ok("hello world!")
 }
 ```

-With no further modification, we can drop this handler into a trillium server and it will respond to http requests for us.
-We're using the [`smol`](https://github.com/smol-rs/smol)-runtime based server adapter here.
+Drop it into a server and it responds to every request:

 ```rust,noplaypen
 pub fn main() {